 NOT MY OWN, BUT I BELONG TO GOD

-Anyone suffering with chronic pain knows that though they would be done with it in a heartbeat, there are nevertheless many treasures to be found because of it.
+Anyone suffering from chronic pain knows that though they would be done with it in a heartbeat, there are nevertheless many treasures to be found because of it.

 For so long, I railed against this.
-I wanted my own life—to be left to pursue my dreams, goals, ambitions.
-And to make of my life what I viewed as significant and meaningful.
+I wanted my own life—to be left to pursue my dreams, goals, and ambitions—and to make of my life what I viewed as significant and meaningful.

-Now I have come to fully embrace the truth that I am not my own.
-But I belong to a God who is far more loving, generous, kind, compassionate, intentional, and wise in His dealings with me than I could be to myself.
-There is new-found freedom, rest, and joy in just allowing my life’s purpose to roll out as it will without having to strive for something other than what it is.
-And without having to explain or defend all the hard, messy parts of it.
-Or without having to be angry about any injustices done to me or my family.
+Now I have come to fully embrace the truth that I am not my own, but I belong to a God who is far more loving, generous, kind, compassionate, intentional, and wise in His dealings with me than I could be with myself.
+There is new-found freedom, rest, and joy in just allowing my life’s purpose to roll out as it will without having to strive for something other than what it is—and without having to explain or defend all the hard, messy parts of it or without having to be angry about any injustices done to me or my family.

 - All the missteps?
 He will reveal His faithfulness.

 - All the ways I feel broken, quirky, or inadequate?
 He will show His power, purpose, and strength in it all.

-I embraced a more holistic approach to health.
-And I found so much security in the idea that our bodies were created to heal themselves.
-I also found that the pharmaceutical industry in our country is nothing but a greed-driven industry.
-It is making Americans sicker and increasingly dependent upon their products.
+I embraced a more holistic approach to health, finding so much security in the idea that our bodies were created to heal themselves.
+I also believed that the pharmaceutical industry in our country is nothing but a greed-driven industry, appearing to make Americans sicker and increasingly dependent upon their products.

 To a degree, I still believe some of these things, but I no longer allow them to be my source of hope, security, or sense of well-being.

-God took me on quite a journey this past year—with a host of medical issues, one after another.
-Sometimes one on top of another.
-And I noticed as each issue arose, I clamored for a natural, holistic answer to each one.
-I avoided the “band aids” offered by conventional western medicine.
+God took me on quite a journey this past year—with a host of medical issues, one after another (sometimes one on top of another).
+I noticed that as each issue arose, I clamored for a natural, holistic answer to each one, avoiding the “band-aids” offered by conventional western medicine.